 Once the right requirements have been provided, the cells will increase in numbers and may form colonies, which can then be easily seen and identified.
 However, all this requires that the purpose of the procedure be understood.

 Having a good understanding of what the procedure is meant to achieve, it becomes easier to prepare the culture with the right components.
-For instance, by understanding what the procedure is aimed for, the researcher will know whether to prepare a selective media (which allow for specific cells to grow) or differential media (allowing for different types of cells to grow).
+By understanding what the procedure is aimed for, the researcher will know whether to prepare a selective media (which allow for specific cells to grow) or differential media (allowing for different types of cells to grow).

 Here, we shall focus on primary cell culture.